-One of the many things we all go to see during our national holidays, as well as at many other special events, are the big fireworks displays.
+One of the many things we all go to see during our national holidays—as well as at many other special events—are big fireworks displays.
 Even though it may be pitch black out, there is no real need for special equipment to shoot fireworks.
-Besides a good zoom lens in the 35-120mm range, depending on how far away you are from where they will be going off, all that is needed is a good sturdy tripod, a cable release, a small 4×5 inch piece of dark mattboard, and a slow ISO setting of 64 or less will get you lots of great shots.
+Besides a good zoom lens in the 35-120mm range, depending on how far away you are from where they will be going off, all that is needed is a good sturdy tripod, a cable release, a small 4×5 inch piece of dark matboard, and a slow ISO setting of 64 or less.
 There is no need to use special filters or any other piece of custom photo equipment.
-In fact everything you will need you should already have.
+In fact, everything you need you should already have.

 For exposures using the “bulb” setting, which is really the best way to do them, you need a cable release to your aperture open.
 For this method you also need a 4×5 piece of dark cardboard.
-You place the card in front of the lens and when the fireworks start, trip the shutter.
-An assistant is good to have here so they can trip the shutter when you say to.
+You place the card in front of the lens, and when the fireworks start, trip the shutter.
+An assistant is good to have here, so they can trip the shutter when you ask.
 The card blocks the light until you want to expose a burst.
-Then as the rockets fire off you remove the card and record the exposure by counting off the seconds.
-Replace the card back in front of the lens, (but be sure not to bump it) and wait for the next rocket.
+Then, as the rockets fire off, you remove the card and record the exposure by counting off the seconds.
+Replace the card back in front of the lens, but be sure not to bump the camera, and wait for the next rocket.
 When it is about to explode, remove the card.
-How often you do this depends on how many are fired off together.
+How often you do this depends on how many fireworks are fired off together.

-Usually 3-6 bursts of 4-8 seconds each.
+Usually 3-6 bursts of 4-8 seconds each is the right amount.
 Then release the cable to end that exposed frame, and repeat.
-If you find that most explosions are of deep colors then you can close down the lens one or two more stops and make even more exposures per frame.
+If you find that most explosions are of deep colors, you can close down the lens one or two more stops and make even more exposures per frame.
 You do have limits to how many you can do or before long, the entire frame will become nothing but streaks of fire and then nothing will look good.

-The main things to remember are the brighter the bursts, the less number you can expose on one frame.
-Try these tips the next time you shoot fireworks and have another helper keep a record of how you expose each frame, including how many “different” bursts went off, and how many times you removed the card, and for how long each time.
-When you get the results back you can see which ones made the best images, and start from there the next time.
-You should also vary the f-stops from f8 to f16 to see which gives the best colors, or the most bursts.
-The smaller the f-stop the more bursts you can record.
-Generally the best images are the ones with 5-8 second exposures, and 3-5 exposures per frame.
+The main things to remember are the brighter the bursts, the fewer you can expose on one frame.
+Try these tips the next time you shoot fireworks, and have another helper keep a record of how you expose each frame, including how many “different” bursts went off, and how many times you removed the card, and for how long each time.
+You should also vary the f-stops from f/8 to f/16 to see which gives the best colors or the most bursts.
+The smaller the aperture, the more bursts you can record.
+Generally, the best images are the ones with 5-8 second exposures, and 3-5 exposures per frame.
 Too many bursts can be just as bad as too few.

 One other trick you can use with a zoom lens is to shoot 2 or 3 “multiple exposures” at a wide angle, and then one zoomed in a bit.
-This will give you explosions that look like one went off real close and the others far off in the background.
+This will give you explosions that look like one went off really close to you and the others far off in the background.
 It takes practice for that one.
-Also, if you have the equipment, set up 2 cameras, one for the “bulb” technique, and the other for the multiple exposure method.
+Also, if you have the equipment, set up two cameras, one for the “bulb” technique and the other for the multiple exposure method.
 You won’t be able to operate them both at the same time, but you can switch back and forth to get more shots in less time.

 Image Note: The fireworks in these three images were all set off from one bridge over the Tennessee River, and photographed from a second bridge.
 This gave me many positions to shoot from one side of the river to the other.